M4dNation/jsutils/README.md

-# JSUtils
+# JSToolbox

 ## ABOUT

-JSUtils is a compilation of utility functions for the JavaScript language.
+JSToolbox is a compilation of utility functions for the JavaScript language.
 It provides often used functionalities about string, arrays, collections, object, numbers and more.

 ## AUTHORS

-JSUtils is maintained by M4dNation.
+JSToolbox is maintained by M4dNation.

 ## Contributors